UCSF-MS-DCC/TopoDB/README.md

 TopoDB requires Ruby version >= 2.5.2.
 We recommend using [rbenv](https://github.com/rbenv/rbenv) to install and manage Ruby versions.
 # Database requirements:
 TopoDB is configured to use MySQL as the database component.
 Download and install MySQL prior to installing TopoDB on your system [here](https://dev.mysql.com/downloads/).

-Open mysql and create a user and password for TopoDB to use to connect:;
+Open mysql and create a user and password for TopoDB to use to connect:

-Create a database named topo_database:;
+Create a database named topo_database:

-Give the TopoDB user account all permissions on that database:;
+Give the TopoDB user account all permissions on that database:

 # Download the repo:
 git clone --branch distribution https://github.com/UCSF-MS-DCC/TopoDB;